tcpalmer/nina-scheduler/faqs.md

 > No.  NINA is primarily for DSO imaging.
 Although there are plugins that support non-DSOs, the Target Scheduler does not.

+_Can I make changes to projects, targets, or exposure plans while it's running?_

+> Yes.
+The target currently running in the Target Scheduler Container won't see the changes but they will be picked up the next time the Planning Engine runs.

 _Why can't I import a target from my planetarium software?_

 > Import from planetarium software will only work if the software is properly configured in NINA Options > Equipment.
 If planetarium import isn't working in the NINA Framing Assistant, it's not going to work for target import.